-University of Southern California MA in East Asian Languages
+University of California - Los Angeles PhD in East Asian Languages

-The main focus area for this major is East Asian Languages, Literatures, and Linguistics, General.
+The main focus area for this major is Other East Asian Languages.
 For more details on this concentration, visit its profile page.

-East Asian Languages is a major offered under the foreign languages and linguistics program of study at University of Southern California.
-We’ve pulled together some essential information you should know about the master’s degree program in East Asian, including how many students graduate each year, the ethnic diversity of these students, and more.
+East Asian Languages is a major offered under the foreign languages and linguistics program of study at University of California - Los Angeles.
+We’ve gathered data and other essential information about the doctor’s degree program in East Asian, such as diversity of students, how many students graduated in recent times, and more.

-How Much Does a Master’s in East Asian from USC Cost?
+How Much Does a Doctorate in East Asian from UCLA Cost?

 |In State||Out of State|

-Does USC Offer an Online MA in East Asian?
+Does UCLA Offer an Online PhD in East Asian?

-USC does not offer an online option for its East Asian master’s degree program at this time.
-To see if the school offers distance learning options in other areas, visit the USC Online Learning page.
+UCLA does not offer an online option for its East Asian doctor’s degree program at this time.
+To see if the school offers distance learning options in other areas, visit the UCLA Online Learning page.

 |Race/Ethnicity||Number of Students|